-The Housing Assessment Team does not usually request an applicant or tenant to submit medical certificates or to obtain letters from their GP.
+The Home Choice Team does not usually request an applicant or tenant to submit medical certificates or to obtain letters from their GP.
 The belief is held that this is a purely voluntary matter for the GP and patient.
-The Housing Team has no wish to create further work for doctors by insisting that medical certificates are produced before any application or transfer request is considered.
+The Home Choice Team has no wish to create further work for doctors by insisting that medical certificates are produced before any application or transfer request is considered.

-However, there will be occasions when the advice of North Somerset Primary Care Trust will need to be sought.
-For example, where an applicant's housing circumstances are affecting their mental health, or where a GP considers a patient requires High Priority as a result of a medical problem.
+However, there will be occasions when the advice of a GP and/or other health professional will needed.
+For example, where an applicant's housing circumstances are affecting their mental health, or where a GP considers a patient requires high priority as a result of a medical problem.

-When determining what banding to award, staff should approach the matter from the standpoint of assessing what degree of need exists and, secondly, what adverse effect this has on the lifestyle of the household as a whole?
+When determining what banding to award, staff approach the matter from the standpoint of assessing what degree of need exists and, secondly, what adverse effect this has on the lifestyle of the household as a whole?

-The important aspect is to make a decision on what banding should be awarded, and then record the rationale as to why bandings have been awarded at that particular level within the HomeChoice customer records management system.
+The important aspect is to make a decision on what banding should be awarded, and then record the rationale as to why bandings have been awarded at that level on the applicant's Housing Jigsaw record.

-The following list covers some of the main factors, which can be reflected in a banding award under Medical Considerations:
+The following list covers some of the main factors, which can be reflected in a Medical Priority banding award:

-- An applicant's inability to manage stairs, control temperature, etc - Applicants more or less confined to their existing accommodation - Where present accommodation is causing an applicant's mental or physical disability. - An applicant's restricted ability to fend for him/herself - The need for adapted housing and/or extra facilities - The need for sheltered or supported housing - The for housing as part of a care plan

-Medical priority cannot usually be awarded in any of the following circumstances:

-- Disrepair problems
+- An applicant's inability to manage stairs, control temperature, etc - Applicants more or less confined to their existing accommodation

+- Where present accommodation is causing an applicant's mental or physical disability. - An applicant's restricted ability to fend for him/herself - The need for adapted housing and/or extra facilities - The need for sheltered or supported housing - The need for housing as part of a care plan Medical priority cannot usually be awarded in any of the following circumstances: - Disrepair problems - Overcrowding - Neighbour disputes - Homelessness - Pregnancy-related problems - Inconvenient location - Disability of someone who is not on your Home Choice application - If your situation can be resolved by adaptations or equipment c.
+Welfare assessments
-- Overcrowding

-- Neighbour disputes

-- Homelessness

-- Pregnancy-related problems

-- Inconvenient location

-- Disability of someone who is not on your HomeChoice application

-- If your situation can be resolved by adaptations or equipment

-- Where the medical condition is as a result of a lifestyle choice (e.g. drug use)